Written by Team ParentCircle and published on 04 June 2021.

 "I don't like my name!" declares ten-year-old Annapoorni.

 "Others at school call me 'Anna' or 'poori'!
 I'm not able to take it," she says bursting into tears.

 Her mother Soumya explains to her that she was named after the Goddess of food and that it is a very special name to have.
 She refuses to listen.

 "Amma, it is such an old-fashioned name!
 You could have named me anything!
 Maybe Divya.
 My friends would have called me Div," she says.

-A child will feel bad about being teased, belittled or ridiculed when his name is distorted maliciously or for fun.
-These unpleasant situations are mostly an unavoidable part of life experiences that form a child’s personality.
-But, till the child reaches a stage where he is able to logically reason, it can prove difficult for him as well as his parents.
+A child will feel bad about being teased, belittled, or ridiculed when his name is distorted maliciously or for fun.
+These unpleasant situations are mostly an unavoidable part of life experiences that form a child's personality.
+But, till the child reaches a stage where he can logically reason, it can prove difficult for him as well as his parents.
 At this stage, he needs solid emotional support to deflect any negative association that peers attribute to his name.
 As your child grows older, maturity redeems him from the claws of a disliked name as the trends and fads of the teen years fade, altering his perceptions.
 The child may grow proud of his name and lineage as he appreciates its uniqueness.
-If he still doesn’t like it, he ends up changing it.
+If he still doesn't like it, he ends up changing it.

 A name assumes significance and status when it belongs to a famous person.
 But, if it belongs to an infamous person, it causes embarrassment and can become fodder for heated public debate, as seen in the comedy movie What's In A Name.
 The father-to-be in the movie tells his family and friends that he has decided to name his son, Adolf.

 Alas!
 What happens next is a hilarious sequence of events (read emotions), largely aided by the ever-judgmental adults.